let id x = x;; id : 'a -> 'a = <fun>

-The syntactically simplest function is the identity function
+The identity function is the function that simply returns its input:

 # let id x = x;; id : 'a -> 'a = <fun>

-a regular variable stands for an unknown value.
-Type variables always
+regular variable stands for an unknown value.
+Type variables always begin with a

-We can apply that identity function to any type of value we like:
+We can apply the identity function to any type of value we like:

 # id 42;; - : int = 42 # id true;; - : bool = true # id "bigred";; - : string = "bigred"